notmatthancock/notmatthancock.github.io/_posts/2016-05-21-monsters-and-gems.markdown

     E[N] = 2 + \frac{124}{30} + \frac{7}{6} = 2 + 5.3 = 7.3
 $$

-and **finally**, the average common gem count when we have slain enough monsters to obtain at least one gem of each type is:
+**Finally**, the average common gem count when we have slain enough monsters to obtain at least one gem of each type is:

 <div style="color:red">
 $$